edologgerbird/PowerText/README.md

 <!-- LEGAL DISCLAIMERS-->

 This project was created using publicy available APIs and was created for educational reasons.
+Due to the nature of this project, this repository may include harmful or inappropriate content.
 Contents of this project should ONLY be used for <strong>NON-COMMERICAL</strong> reasons.

 <!-- TABLE OF CONTENTS -->